Sándor Csányi (banker)

 Sándor Csányi (born 20 March 1953) is a Hungarian billionaire businessman and banker.
-He is the chairman and chief executive officer (CEO) of OTP Bank Group, one of the largest financial groups in the CEE Region and the largest bank in Hungary.
+He is the chairman (from 1992 to 2025 chairman and CEO) of OTP Group.
+Under his leadership, OTP expanded into a major European exchange-listed banking group operating in 11 countries.

 He is a shareholder and board member of the Hungarian-based multinational oil and gas company, MOL Group.
+He has major investments in agriculture, food production, real estate and private healthcare through the Bonitás 2002 Zrt.

+He serves as president of the Hungarian Football Federation.
+He has been a member of the FIFA Council since 2017 and a FIFA vice-president since 2018.
+He has served as UEFA treasurer and chair of its Finance Committee since 2025.
+He is also the owner of Pick Szeged Handball Club.

-He owns Bonafarm, the holding company of a Hungarian agricultural and food manufacture group.
-With an estimated wealth of 393,4 billion forint ($1,33 billion) as of 2022, he is according to Forbes, the wealthiest person in Hungary, and the country's first billionaire.
+With an estimated wealth of 752,9 billion forint as of 2025, he is according to Forbes, the 3rd wealthiest person in Hungary, and with $2,3 billion ranked him 1982nd on its 2026 World's Billionaires list.

 Early life

 Sándor Csányi was born on the 20 March 1953 in a lower middle-class agricultural family in Jászárokszállás.
 His father, József Csányi was the field guard of the cooperative of Jászárokszállás.
 His mother, Amália Ballagó was a line driver also in the town's cooperative.
 He has two brothers.
 His parents were beekeepers and produced sugar beets.
 He is of Jassic descent.

 When he was 14 years old, he moved from rural Hungary to Budapest.